 Located in the center of Boston’s Longwood Medical Area, The Murphy Lab is based at the Brigham and Women’s Hospital, a major teaching resource of the Harvard Medical School.
 The laboratory facilities are thus within the immediate vicinity of both the Medical and Dental Schools, the School of Public Health, the Dana Farber Cancer Center, Boston’s Children’s Hospital, the Beth Israel-Deaconess Medical Center, and the Countway Medical Library.
 The Lab actively collaborates with numerous investigators, both locally and inter-institutionally, the latter including John Hopkins Medical Institutions, the Sloan-Kettering Cancer Center, and the Massachusetts Institute of Technology.
+The integration of the Lab with the diagnostic and educational resources of the BWH Program in Dermatopathology produces a unique blend that supports application of state-of-the-art investigation to the most pressing clinical issues that impact on skin health and disease.

 The faculty and staff of the Murphy Lab have a wide variety of complementary interests and abilities.
 These include: